pmocal/network/README.md

 ## Running Network

-You can run Network from your pj2 directory in several ways.
+You can run Network from the command line in several different configurations.

-`java Network machine machine` (Your MachinePlayer competes against itself) `java Network human random`
+`java Network machine machine` (Your MachinePlayer competes against itself)

+Every combination of "machine", "human", and "random" works.
+It’s particularly amusing to pit two random players against each other.
+If you put a "-q" switch right after the word "Network", Network will quit immediately when the game ends.

+`java Network human random`

 `java Network human human`

 `java Network human machine`

 `java Network machine random`
-Every combination of "machine", "human", and "random" works.
-It’s particularly amusing to pit two random players against each other.
-If you put a "-q" switch right after the word "Network", Network will quit immediately when the game ends.